-No development shall commence until a final, detailed surface water sustainable drainage scheme for the site has been submitted to, and approved in writing by, the local planning authority.
+No development shall commence until a final, detailed surface water sustainable drainage scheme has been submitted to, and approved in writing by, the local planning authority.

-The detailed sustainable drainage scheme shall be based upon the site-specific flood risk assessment submitted and the sustainable drainage principles set out in the National Planning Policy Framework, Planning Practice Guidance and Defra Technical Standards for Sustainable Drainage Systems.
+The sustainable drainage scheme shall be based upon the submitted flood risk assessment and sustainable drainage principles set out in the National Planning Policy Framework, Planning Practice Guidance and Defra Technical Standards for Sustainable Drainage Systems.
 No surface water shall be allowed to discharge to the public foul sewer(s), either directly or indirectly.
 The detailed sustainable drainage scheme shall include, as a minimum:

 - a) Final sustainable drainage plans, appropriately labelled to include: - i.
-A final surface water drainage layout plan showing all pipe and structure references, dimensions and design levels; - ii.
-A plan identifying the areas contributing to the surface water drainage network, including surface water flows from outside the curtilage as necessary; - iii.
-Details of all sustainable drainage components, including landscape drawings showing topography and slope gradient as appropriate; - iv.
-Flood water exceedance routes in accordance with Defra Technical Standards for Sustainable Drainage Systems; - v.
-Finished Floor Levels (FFL) in AOD with adjacent ground levels for all sides of each building; - vi.
-Details of proposals to collect and mitigate surface water runoff from the development boundary; and
+A final surface water drainage layout plan showing all pipe and structure references, dimensions and design levels. - ii.
+A plan identifying the areas contributing to the surface water drainage network, including surface water flows from outside the curtilage as necessary.

-- vii.
-Measures taken to manage the quality of the surface water runoff to prevent pollution, protect groundwater and surface waters, and deliver suitably clean water to sustainable drainage components; - b) A full set of sustainable drainage flow calculations for the surface water drainage network.
+- iii.
+Details of all sustainable drainage components, including landscape drawings showing topography and slope gradient as appropriate. - iv.
+Flood water exceedance routes in accordance with Defra Technical Standards for Sustainable Drainage Systems. - v.
+Finished Floor Levels (FFL) in AOD with adjacent ground levels for all sides of each building. - vi.
+Details of proposals to collect and mitigate surface water runoff from the development boundary. - vii.
+Measures taken to manage the quality of the surface water runoff to prevent pollution, protect groundwater and surface waters, and deliver suitably clean water to sustainable drainage components. - b) A full set of sustainable drainage flow calculations for the surface water drainage network.
 The calculations must show the full network design criteria, pipeline schedules and simulation outputs for the 1 in 1 year, 1 in 30 year and 1 in 100 year return period, plus an additional 40% allowance for climate change and a 10% allowance for urban creep.
-Surface water run-off must not exceed the existing pre-development surface water runoff rates and volumes for the corresponding rainfall intensity.
+Surface water run-off must not exceed a maximum rate of 8.3l/s.